TGSAI/mdio-python/docs/template_registry.md

 1. **Use Global Functions**: For simple operations, prefer the global convenience functions
 2. **Register Early**: Register all templates during application startup
-3. **Case Insensitive Names**: Template names are automatically normalized to lowercase
-4. **Thread Safety**: The registry is thread-safe, but individual templates may not be
+3. **Thread Safety**: The registry is thread-safe, but individual templates may not be
-5. **Testing Isolation**: Always reset the singleton in test setup/teardown
+4. **Testing Isolation**: Always reset the singleton in test setup/teardown

 ## Example: Complete Template Management